sanrajmitra97/ingredients-tracker/README.md

 )
 ```
 # `ingredients` Table
 1. We need a table to record down all the unique ingredients we have in our database.
+2. This represents a global table of all items for all users.
-2. We need to be consistent with units.
+3. We need to be consistent with units.
 We use the following units:
     1. weight - grams.
     2. volume - millilitres.
     3. pieces - itself.
-3. The different categories:
+4. The different categories:
     1. Produce - e.g. Banana, Garlic
     2. Protein - e.g. Eggs, Chicken Breast, Fish
     3. Staples - e.g. Sugar, Flour, Salt, Rice
     4. Dairy - e.g. Milk, Yogurt, Cheese
     5. Condiment - e.g. Rosemary
-4. `feature` - For every new ingredient that the user wants to input, the app needs to update the `ingredients` table, as well as the `inventory` table.
+5. `feature` - For every new ingredient that the user wants to input, the app needs to update the `ingredients` table, as well as the `inventory` table.

 ```sql
 ingredients (